demtej/apptest-ios/README.md

  I chose SwiftUI for building the UI but UIKit to build the navigation.
 Reasons:
-- SwiftUI navigation is a WIP.
+- SwiftUI navigation contains breaking changes in every new SwiffUI version.
+I think apple is still working to have a solid piece.
+I prefer UIKit intead because provide us a better more scalable and isolated way to build navigation.
 - Non-UI code in SwiftUI screens is dirty code.

 #### I left some comments to help understand some technical decisions.